 - Sea Level Rise Scenario Selection: A shoreline park site is located directly adjacent to the shoreline in a highly-exposed area.
-The shoreline improvements are intended to make the overall shoreline and inland developed areas more resilient to sea level rise through 2050.
-The project manager selects the 2050 most likely (11 inches) and upper range (24 inches) sea level rise projections for project planning.
+The shoreline improvements are intended to make the overall shoreline and inland developed areas more resilient to sea level rise through 2050 by raising the ground elevation using lightweight fill.
+The project manager selects the 2050 Intermediate (1 foot) sea level rise projection for project planning.
 The project manager also selects the 10-year and 100-year flood events for planning purposes.
 The park will be planned to be resilient to 10-year flood inundation, and to minimize adverse impacts associated with a 100-year flood event. - Vulnerability Assessment: Based on its location, the park has a high exposure rating.
 The park is given a low sensitivity rating since the existing area, and the future park, will accommodate inundation by a range of events.
-The asset is not an existing asset; therefore its inherent adaptive capacity is not applicable and is not rated. - Risk Assessment: The park is expected to require minimal repairs at relatively low cost after being inundated by an extreme event beyond the design event (10-year flood).
+However, the use of lightweight fill introduces the potential for buoyancy at higher levels of sea level rise.
+The asset is not an existing asset; therefore adaptive capacity is only considered in terms of included design elements. - Risk Assessment: The park is expected to require minimal repairs at relatively low cost after being inundated by an extreme event beyond the design event (10-year flood).
 The consequence to the public of not being able to access the park during repairs is also low.
 Therefore the overall risk rating is low risk. - Adaptation Planning: The park will be constructed to accommodate flooding and provide protection to the adjacent areas.
 Flood resistant materials will be selected to minimize maintenance and repair requirements due to periodic flooding (e.g. benches are made of concrete and are securely anchored to the ground and the park is landscaped with salt tolerant species).
 The plan outlines shoreline strategies that could be implemented if a higher level of protection is needed to accommodate either higher sea level rates or flood scenarios.
+These strategies include measures to mitigate potential buoyancy effects through continued balance of surcharge and buoyant forces.